mikecamara/mooosic/README.md

 npm run docs
 ```

-After generating the documentation, uninstall the better-docs package to avoid conflicts with the latest React version:
+After generating the documentation, uninstall the better-docs package to avoid conflicts with the latest React version.

 ## Known Issues and Limitations